After reflecting on how incredible Neist Point is I thought I’d write up my second favourite place on the Isle of Skye.

 If you are backpacking in Scotland generally or are planning a trip to the Isle of Skye then I heartily recommend that you visit the so-called Fairy Pools.

 The pools are just southeast of Glen Brittle Forest, about two miles before you reach Glen Brittle beach itself.
 I’m not sure anyone really knows why they are called the Fairy Pools but it’s got to be down to how they look, with their sometimes neon-bright rocks and mysterious underwater arches that you can dive through.
 They are part of a stream running down Coire na Creiche, from the looming serrated ridge of the Black Cuillin mountains.

 For photography it’s probably best to visit on the day after a small rain shower, on a dry day with some thin cloud cover.
 That way the water levels will be topped up but not too urgent.
 The cloud cover will mean that the water’s surface doesn’t reflect too much light – thereby dimming your view of the stunning colours beneath.
 If you have an IR filter for your camera now is the time to employ it properly to delete those reflections!

 Here is a small selection of my favourite views of these pools:

 Finally, plenty of people have gotten to this post through Google search terms asking if they can swim here.
 The simple answer is YES!
 Swim but expect it to be flipping freezing even in summer.
 Wear goggles and you’ll have a nice underwater view but make sure you do nothing to harm the environment here.
-If you happen to wear sun cream or DEET please scrub it off before you go into the pools and if you need to use the toilet then PLEASE walk at least 100m from the pools to relieve yourself.
-Shame on you if you don’t.
-It’s a basic courtesy that will keep this place pretty much pristine.
+If you happen to wear sun cream or DEET please scrub it off before you go into the pools and if you need to use the toilet then definitely walk at least 100m from the pools to relieve yourself.
+And dig a hole if you can.
+Shame on you if you don’t, it’s a basic courtesy that will keep this place pretty much pristine.
 Respect the landscape and it’ll be there for everyone else to enjoy too.